 An argument that gets out of hand can easily end up as a battery or battery related charge.
 Have you found yourself in a physical altercation that may or may not have been your fault?
-A battery charge has the ability to cause major destruction on your future.
+The charge has the ability to cause major destruction on your future.
 It may hinder your ability to obtain a job, cause you to pay expensive fines, or even serve jail time.
-Many simple battery charges are fights that got out of hand.
+Many simple charges are fights that got out of hand.
 You may even have the ability for the charges in your case to be reduced or even dropped.
 However, every case is different.
 At Hayes Law Office, we will evaluate the facts of your situation and apply our experience and knowledge to give you the best possible representation.

 Different circumstances can potentially elevate the charge to a higher level.